RISE OF THE PHARISEES

 Since the Hasmonean kings were not in the Davidic line, the Pharisees objected to them, causing a tense situation to become more strained.
-Needing religious support, the Maccabees (Hasmoneans) are forced to remain enjoined with the Sadducees.
-At all cost they must control the Temple, and the Sadducees will do that for them.
+Needing religious support, the Maccabees (Hasmoneans) are forced to remain allied with the Sadducees.
+At all costs, they must control the Temple, and the Sadducees will do that for them.
 The Sadducees exploit the fact that the Pharisees want the Maccabean family to step down, which naturally the Maccabees are unwilling to do.
 However, the military campaigns of Jannaeus (104-76 BC) are disastrous.
-To maintain his kingship Jannaeus persecutes the Pharisees: “ordered eight hundred to be hung upon crosses in the midst of the city, he had the throats of their wives and children cut before their eyes; and these executions he saw as he was drinking and lying down with his concubines,” Wars, Bk.
+To maintain his kingship Jannaeus persecutes the Pharisees: “ordered eight hundred to be hung upon crosses amid the city, he had the throats of their wives and children cut before their eyes; and these executions he saw as he was drinking and lying down with his concubines,” Josephus, Wars, Bk.
 1 4.6.
-Shortly thereafter Jannaeus dies as he pursues those who flee his impiety and cruelty.
+Shortly thereafter, Jannaeus dies as he pursues those who flee his impiety and cruelty.

 Alexandra, his wife, then comes to power in 76 BC.
 She realizes that the firm conviction of Pharisaic religious authority will not be surmounted.
-She formally recognizes them, and thence the Pharisees become predominant in Jewish religious life.
+She formally recognizes them, and thence the Pharisees become predominant in daily Jewish religious life.
 After Alexandra recognizes the Pharisees, Greek influences further diminish.
-The Pharisees reinvigorate a revenge persecution of the Sadducees.
+The Pharisees reinvigorate revenge persecution of the Sadducees.
 Due to this unrest, and to counter the Greeks, Rome invades Israel, most notably by Pompey in 63 BC.
-Beginning in 60 BC Antipater from Idumea is in stalled as governor of Judaea, and thus began the Herodian dynasty.
+Beginning in 60 BC, the Idumean, Antipater, is installed as governor of Judaea and begins the Herodian dynasty.
 The Romans allowed the Hasmonean kings to maintain more limited power until the advent of Herod the Great in 37 BC.

 “And now the Pharisees joined themselves to her [Alexandra], to assist her in the government.
-These are a certain sect of Jews that appear more religious than others, and seem to interpret the laws more accurately.
-Now Alexandra harkened to them to an extraordinary degree, as being herself a woman of great piety towards God.
-But these Pharisees artfully insinuated themselves into her favor by little and little, and become the real administrators of public affairs: they banished and reduced whom they pleased [probably Sadducees, and perhaps Essene]; they bound and loosed men at their pleasure [not necessarily totally under the laws]: and, to say all at once, they had the enjoyment of the royal authority, whilst the expenses and the difficulties of it belonged to Alexandra.
-She was a sagacious woman in the management of great affairs, and intent always upon gathering soldiers together; so that she increased the army by one-half, and procured a great body of foreign troops, till her own nation became not only very powerful at home, but terrible also to foreign potentates, while she governed other people, and the Pharisees governed her,” Josephus, Wars Bk.
+These are a certain sect of Jews that appear more religious than others and seem to interpret the laws more accurately.
+Now Alexandra hearkened to them to an extraordinary degree, as being herself a woman of great piety towards God.
+But these Pharisees artfully insinuated themselves into her favor by little and little, and became the real administrators of public affairs: they banished and reduced whom they pleased [probably Sadducees, and perhaps Essene]; they bound and loosed men at their pleasure [not necessarily totally under the laws]: and, to say all at once, they had the enjoyment of the royal authority, while the expenses and the difficulties of it belonged to Alexandra.
+She was a sagacious woman in the management of great affairs, and intent always upon gathering soldiers together; so that she increased the army by one-half, and procured a great body of foreign troops, till her own nation became not only very powerful at home but also terrible to foreign potentates.
+At the same time, she governed other people, and the Pharisees governed her,” Josephus, Wars Bk.
 I 5.2.

 PHARISEES and JESUS

-The Pharisees begin the modern rabbinical schools.
-There were many different sects within Pharisaic belief: Hemerobaptists, Herodians, Gorothians, Ossaeans (also, spelled Osseaens, scribes) and other groups held basic Pharisaic views, but always with some differences.
-The two schools of thought which encompassed these many divergent attitudes were Shammai and Hillel.
-Shammai would be defined as more strict or legalist, the school of Hillel viewed as more compassionate.
+The Pharisees begin modern rabbinical schools.
+Many different sects erupted within Pharisaic belief: Hemerobaptists, Herodians, Gorothians, Ossaeans and scribes, and other groups held basic Pharisaic views, but always with some differences.
+Rabbis Shammai and Hillel represented the two predominant schools of thought.
+Shammai is defined as more strict or legalist, and the school of Hillel is viewed as more compassionate.

-Zealot radicals took the view of Shammai on trade between Jew and Gentile, that is, to not allow trade intercourse.
+Zealot radicals took the view of Shammai concerning trade between Jews and Gentiles, which was not to allow trade intercourse.
 Hillel disagreed with this currently more popular viewpoint.
-In part Hillel’s viewpoint might be considered a Judaic outreach perspective, but certainly trade benefited the Jews, and under Roman taxation any added revenues would be helpful.
-At the time of the Jesus ministry the school of Shammai probably held more authority than Hillel.
-The murder of Stephen and James (AD 44) would almost certainly have come at the hands of the oppressive school of Shammai.
-Saul would have probably adhered to Shammai, and admitted he was directly involved in the murder of Stephen.
-However, in the end it is the school of Hillel which wins out.
+In part, Hillel’s viewpoint might be considered a Judaic outreach perspective, but certainly, trade benefited the Jews— under Roman taxation, any added revenues would be helpful.
+At the time of Jesus’ ministry, the school of Shammai probably held more authority than Hillel.
+However, in the end, the school of Hillel wins out.
 The destruction of the Temple in AD 69-70 sealed the fate of Shammai.
 The Sanhedrin accepted Hillel and rejected the stiff-necked Shammai, for the outlook of Shammai had brought only grief.

-Some scholars associate Jesus with the school of Hillel, and is thought by some scholars to be one of the priests Jesus spoke to at the age of twelve.
+Some scholars associate Jesus with the school of Hillel.
+Hillel is thought by some scholars to be one of the priests Jesus spoke to at the age of twelve.
 The biblical reference to this conversation seems unbelievable to casual readers of scripture.
-However, Jewish children learned to read as early as three years old, and were required to memorize long passages of scripture.
+However, Jewish children learned to read as early as three years old and were required to memorize long scriptural passages.
 So, this reference to Jesus is likely accurate, though an unusual occurrence.
 As to Jesus’ affiliation, many more associate Jesus with the Nazarenes.
 The majority in the middle say it is not truly proven either way.
 This work perceives Jesus as a Nazarene Essene priest.

-The Pharisees themselves considered religious law as the law of the land, as it was intended to be, but they also came to consider the law as the religion itself, instead of a religion that contained laws.
-This attribution is seen by them as reverential.
-Jesus sees it as misguided and wholly legalistic.
-The Pharisees added to Mosaic law by imposing various cleansing rituals and prayers to accompany these rituals, probably drawn from the legalistic Qumran Essene, none of which were a part of Mosaic law.
+The Pharisees considered religious law the law of the land, as it was intended to be.
+They also considered the law the religion instead of a religion containing laws.
+This attribution to the law becomes reverential.
+This corrupted influence, or breakdown, was a further sign of Pharisaic dissolution.
+Jesus sees this viewpoint as misguided and wholly legalistic.
+The Pharisees added to Mosaic law by imposing various cleansing rituals and prayers to accompany these rituals, few of which were a part of Mosaic law.
 Jesus sees these rituals and the brief prayers that accompany them as superficial.
-Thus within Pharisaism the law evolves to become the pronouncement of righteousness instead of the condition of the inner man.
-John and Jesus become the first prophets who directly challenge this interpretation of religion by law and ritual, as opposed to what might be described as the content of a man’s character.
+Thus within Pharisaism, the law evolves to become the pronouncement of (obedient) righteousness instead of the inspection of the inner man.
+John and Jesus became the first prophets who directly challenged this interpretation of religion by law and ritual.